- Workers' Compensation for State Employees

 - If you are seen in an emergency room or a minor medical clinic and you were told to see a specialist or your “regular/normal” physician for follow-up care, you must call the Human Resources Department prior to any follow up treatment and Human Resources will call your CorVel examiner for a panel of three.
 The panel will be given to Human Resources and you will need to go to Human Resources to sign the panel form.
 All doctors must be on the State’s approved physicians list prior to follow-up treatment.

-3. To complete the reporting process your supervisor can ask the registered nurse to transfer the call to the First Notice of Loss Unit, or directly call 1-866-245-8588 and select option #2.
+3. To complete the reporting process your supervisor can ask the registered nurse to transfer the call to the First Notice of Loss Unit after he/she has entered their notes, or directly call 1-866-245-8588 and select option #2.
 The First Notice of Loss Unit will ask your supervisor additional questions.
 If your supervisor is unable to answer the questions, he or she must notify the Human Resources Department of the incident prior to the end of his/her shift.

 - Human resources personnel may also call 1-866-245-8588 and select option #2, or they may complete the First Notice of Loss online via CareMC.
 If the employee and supervisor did not call the 24/7 registered nurse, and the incident was a non-medical incident reported to the Human Resources Department, human resources personnel may enter the incident directly into CareMC.